molpopgen/fwdpy/docs/plugins.rst

 .. note:: The integers in **mutations** and **smutations** are *sorted with respect to mutation position, in ascending order*.
 Behind the scenes, fwdpp_ makes sure that this sorting order is maintained.
 It allows cool things like log-time lookup of mutations based on position, etc.

-*fwdpy* exposes the name gamete:
+*fwdpy* exposes the name gamete_t to refer to this type:

 .. code-block:: cython

-   from fwdpy.fwdpy cimport gamete
+   from fwdpy.fwdpy cimport gamete_t

 Gametes are stored in a C++ vector.
 The alias for this type is gcont_t: